KMaitreya/PythonBasics/README.md

 This notebook is dedicated to files.It explains opening and closing a file and the 4 modes of a file i.e. Reading(r), Writing(w), Appending(a), Reading+Writing(r+).It includes explaination and examples.

 PythonBasics-10(Classes and Objects):
-This file is dedicated to explaining classes and objects.Explaination and definition of a class is supported by an example.Concept of object has been explained by and example.
+This file is dedicated to explaining classes and objects.Explaination and definition of a class is supported by an example.Concept of object has been explained by and example.Added object functions